 We generate revenues primarily from the sale of subscriptions and other services for our business and residential communications solutions.
 We generate our product and other revenue from the sale of our on-premise devices and end-point devices.
-We primarily offer our solutions in the U.S. and Canada, with limited offerings in certain other countries.
+We primarily offer our solutions in the United States and Canada, with limited offerings in certain other countries.

-We refer to Ooma Office, Ooma Enterprise, Ooma AirDial and OnSIP collectively as Ooma Business.
+We refer to Ooma Office, Ooma Enterprise, Ooma AirDial, 2600Hz, and OnSIP collectively as Ooma Business.
 Ooma Residential includes Ooma Telo basic and premier services, as well as Ooma Telo LTE services.

-Second Quarter Fiscal 2024 Financial Performance
+First Quarter Fiscal 2025 Financial Performance

-- Total revenue was \$58.4 million, up 11% year-over-year, primarily driven by the growth of Ooma Business. - Subscription and services revenue from Ooma Business grew 27% year-over-year, driven by user growth and a full quarter contribution from OnSIP. - Total gross margin was 63%, comparable to 64% in the prior year quarter. - GAAP net income was \$0.3 million, or flat compared to the prior year quarter. - Adjusted EBITDA was \$4.9 million, compared to \$4.0 million in the prior year quarter. - As of July 31, 2023, we had total cash, cash equivalents and short-term investments of \$29.5 million, compared to \$26.9 million as of January 31, 2023.
+- Total revenue was \$62.5 million, up 10% year-over-year, primarily driven by the growth of Ooma Business. - Subscription and services revenue from Ooma Business grew 18% year-over-year, driven by user growth. - Total gross margin was 61%, comparable to 63% in the prior year quarter. - GAAP net loss was \$2.1 million, compared to \$0.3 million in the prior year quarter reflecting continued investments in our operations. - Adjusted EBITDA was \$5.0 million, compared to \$4.8 million in the prior year quarter. - As of April 30, 2024, we had total cash and cash equivalents of \$15.6 million, compared to \$17.5 million as of January 31, 2024.
+Cash usage reflected the repayments of borrowings outstanding under our Credit Agreement. - As of April 30, 2024, we had total debt of \$11.5 million, compared to \$16.0 million as of January 31, 2024.